 Dr. Bartow also recommends discussing with your provider the timing of the COVID-19 vaccine and your medication to improve the response.
 In August 2021, the American College of Rheumatology published guidelines to assist providers and patients in that discussion.

 At this time, there is not enough data to determine whether immunocompromised people who received the Janssen (Johnson & Johnson) COVID-19 vaccine also have an improved antibody response with an additional dose.
-The recommendation only applies to the mRNA COVID-19 vaccines.

 A booster dose is a supplemental vaccine dose given to people when the immune response to a primary vaccine series has waned over time.
 This is similar to why we recommend a tetanus, diphtheria booster every 10 years and the influenza vaccine each year.